marbl/canu/documentation/source/quick-start.rst

 limited with with parameters :ref:`maxMemory <maxMemory>` and :ref:`maxThreads <maxThreads>`.
 See section :ref:`execution` for more details.

-Canu will automaticall take full advantage of any LSF/PBS/PBSPro/Torque/Slrum/SGE grid available, even submitting itself for execution.
+Canu will automatically take full advantage of any LSF/PBS/PBSPro/Torque/Slrum/SGE grid available, even submitting itself for execution.
 Canu makes heavy use of array jobs and requires job submission from compute nodes, which are sometimes not available or allowed.
 Canu option ``useGrid=false`` will restrict Canu to using only the current machine, while option